FaeInterestingWorld/.github/profile/README.md

 ---

+A plausible vision of the far future
+- The Culture books
+  - Iain M. Banks

+These works showing what a bright future where humans and powerful and friendly super-intelligences can help inspire us to move towards such a future.

+By cooperating with each other instead of wasting energy fighting each other and causing a lot of collateral suffering, these works may be considered by future humans and super intelligences as being the most pivotal comtribution to the increase in human autonomy.

+---

 ### Testing the hypothesis

 Scenarios and tests can be designed to check if I-AGI's actions align with the IWH.